Tyson Fury vs Deontay Wilder 3 Betting Preview & Odds (World Heavyweight Boxing, October 9)

 - Fight to go 12 rounds – (+160)

-Neither of these 2 boxers is known for their endurance inside the Ring, but there is reason to believe that caution might be displayed from both Tyson Fury and Deontay Wilder given what’s at stake.
-Both of these boxers haven’t fought professionally for well over a year, so it would be understandable if they spent the first couple of rounds getting familiar with each other’s style.
+Neither of these 2 boxers is known for their endurance inside the Ring, but there is reason to believe that caution might be displayed by both Tyson Fury and Deontay Wilder, given what’s at stake.
+These boxers haven’t fought professionally for over a year, so it would be understandable if they spent the first couple of rounds getting familiar with each other’s style.
 In such an event, the fight going to 12 rounds shouldn’t be a major surprise.
 Live bets can also be considered for this tip.

 - Fury to win by unanimous decision – (+400)

 Tyson Fury’s excellent record against Deontay Wilder is something to consider seriously when predicting the winner of this fight.
-Wilder will not be the same boxer he was in their second meeting, but would he be improved enough on time with a new coach to have his revenge?
+Wilder will not be the same boxer he was in their second meeting, but would he improve enough on time with a new coach to get his revenge?
 Only time will tell.
-On paper, Tyson Fury to be the winner of the fight seems like a safe bet to make.
+On paper, Tyson Fury being the winner of the fight seems like a safe bet to make.

 Final prediction: Tyson Fury to win the fight – (-275)